 There are a lot of options for you, and several posts that people have already written about lists of CRMs and their features.
-Here are a few of them:
+Here are two of them:

 I put those there in case you want more data and research than you'll get from my opinions below.

-I use and highly recommend ConvertKit – even though it doesn't look like a typical CRM.
-It's email marketing software, but gives away a free plan for up to 500 contacts, and you can do more than just tag those customers, you can add custom fields (like a CRM) and then email them.
-It's my favorite of the free options.
+I use and recommend ConvertKit – even though it doesn't look like a typical CRM.
+It's email marketing software, but gives away a free plan for up to 1000 contacts, and you can do more than just tag those customers, you can add custom fields (like a CRM) and then email them.

 I used to use AgileCRM, but not the free level.
 As you add more marketing automation, it moves up to $9/user/month.
 But the free version supports 50,000 contacts, supports lead scoring, and all sorts of deal milestones to help you manage your process.

 Hubspot works because you know the name.
 And it works because they know what they're doing.
 They built a free CRM solution to pull you into their ecosystem and then charge you for the other software they've built.
 But there's no getting around the fact that their CRM works and is free.